PatrickDalington/alx-low_level_programming/0x0E-structures_typedef/README.md

-Prototype: void print_dog(struct dog *d); Format: see example bellow You are allowed to use the standard library If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil)) If d is NULL print nothing.
+Prototype: void print_dog(struct dog *d); Format: see example below You are allowed to use the standard library If an element of d is NULL, print (nil) instead of this element. (if name is NULL, print Name: (nil)) If d is NULL print nothing.